oat-sa/taohub-articles/forge/how-tao-development-works/issues.md

 Once the assigned person begins to work on the issue, he defines the percentage he has achieved and sets the issue status to **In progress**.

-Once the issue seems to be resolved, the assigned person sets it to **To be tested** status.\
+Once the issue seems to be resolved, the assigned person sets it to **To be tested** status.<br/>

 The solution will be clearly defined :

 -   if it concerns a development version, the revision number shall be specified in the comment.
 -   if it is developed on a released version, a patch have to be attached to the issue and the modalities to apply it have to be explained in comment.

-The reporter has to test if the solution is OK.\
+The reporter has to test if the solution is OK.<br/>

 He has two possibilities:

 1.  if the solution is satisfactory: he sets the issue to a **Resolved** status
 2.  if the solution is not satisfactory: he sets the issue to a **Reopened** status and he specifies why it is reopened.

-Finally, at the next release, all fixed issues are released and transferred into **Closed** status.\
+Finally, at the next release, all fixed issues are released and transferred into **Closed** status.<br/>

 When a release is under process, no issue should be closed.

 Tracker